HarshGuptaJonty/g-event-fuel-flow/README.md

 For local LPG wholesalers, managing inventory, sales, and empty tank returns is a logistical nightmare.

-Tedious Data Entry: Staff spend hours filling out complex forms for every single sale or return.
+- **Tedious Data Entry**: Staff spend hours filling out complex forms for every single sale or return.

-Inventory Leaks: Tracking how many empty cylinders are pending return from specific customers is difficult manually.
+- **Inventory Leaks**: Tracking how many empty cylinders are pending return from specific customers is difficult manually.

-Time Critical: In a fast-paced distribution center, stopping to navigate 5 different screens to log one transaction slows down operations.
+- **Time Critical**: In a fast-paced distribution center, stopping to navigate 5 different screens to log one transaction slows down operations.

 ## 🤖 The Solution

-FuelFlow AI is an Intelligent Command Center integrated directly into the FuelFlow ERP.
+**FuelFlow AI** is an **Intelligent Command Center** integrated directly into the FuelFlow ERP.
 It replaces navigating multiple complex forms with simple natural language prompts.

 Instead of manually selecting a customer, adding items, checking stock, and assigning a delivery person, a manager can simply type (or say):

-"Logged 50 commercial cylinders sold to Hotel Paradise delivered by Suresh."
+    *"Logged 50 commercial cylinders sold to Hotel Paradise delivered by Suresh."*

 The AI understands the business logic, calculates the totals, updates the inventory, and logs the pending returns automatically—reducing a 2-minute task to 5 seconds.